Updated May 8, 2023

 Introduction to Careers in Game Development

 On the other hand, if you were good at making your friend’s game work, you can be in-game development; Just kidding.
-It is made up of a lot of different things, and today, we will tell you about them.
+It comprises many different things, and today, we will tell you about them.

-Broadly speaking, a game is made of these things – a premise or story, gameplay mechanics, and visual or sensory aids.
-For a video game, this translates to the game’s engine and code and artwork, including visual and sounds, and its story or goal.
+A game has three main components – a premise or story, gameplay mechanics, and visual or sensory aids.
+For a video game, this translates to the game’s engine, code, artwork, visuals, sounds, and story or goal.

 Education Required to Build Careers in Game Development

-Computer science graduates pioneered video game development, the first one being Pong, a tennis-like game invented at the AT&T Labs.
+Computer science graduates pioneered video game development, the first being Pong, a tennis-like game invented at AT&T Labs.
 However, it is not necessary to have a degree in computer science.
-If you are a competent programmer, you can apply for programming positions without any reservation.
+You can apply for programming positions without reservation if you are a competent programmer.
 The industry is more oriented in looking at your capabilities than paper credentials.

 Yet, if you are targeting a particular line of work in the video game industry and are not an extraordinary talent, you would be well advised to go for formal training based on the line of work you prefer, and trust me when I say; there is something for everyone in this industry.

-Leaving the lawyers, accountants, and salespeople, specific talent needed in the video game industry includes professionals in 2D and 3D graphics, animation, sound engineering, game programming, as well as musicians, actors, martial arts choreographers, voice artists, production managers and so on.
-Each of these disciplines has its own learning path, and you have to choose appropriately according to your need.
+Leaving the lawyers, accountants, and salespeople, specific talent needed in the video game industry includes professionals in 2D and 3D graphics, animation, sound engineering, and game programming, as well as musicians, actors, martial arts choreographers, voice artists, production managers, and so on.
+Each of these disciplines has a learning path, and you must choose appropriately according to your need.

 Career Path in Game Development

 You can start as an independent game developer or as part of a video game studio.
-The independent path is just like starting out on your own in any other business – full of difficulties and requiring exceptional perseverance, more than even talent.
+The independent path is like starting on your own in any other business – full of difficulties and requiring exceptional perseverance more than talent.